 - Conduct research in local communities on projects that seek to improve food access, reduce HIV/AIDS and prevent chronic disease, among others

 - Join other UMD students on interdisciplinary projects like the Public Health Garden or Public Health Beyond Borders

 Our Unparalleled Access to Unique Research and Internship Opportunities

-- Do an internship at the Health Resources and Services Administration, the Environmental Protection Agency or any of the many other federal agencies in our backyard
+- Do an internship at the Health Resources and Services Administration, the Environmental Protection Agency or any of the many federal agencies in our backyard

 - Attend presentations by top researchers at the National Institutes of Health (NIH)